February 2008: Vol. 3, Issue 2

 Contributor: Tony Salvatore

 Montgomery County Emergency Services (MCES) was created in 1974 by a community coalition that saw jail diversion as a mental health system role.
 We exemplify the provider-based approach.
 MCES’ facility is a 73-bed nonprofit psychiatric hospital in

-As part of the ongoing development of our CIT Advocacy Toolkit, we are pleased to announce the release our Criminalization Facts.
+As part of the ongoing development of our CIT Advocacy Toolkit, we are pleased to announce the release of Criminalization Facts.
 This fact sheet provides the basic information you will need to argue persuasively that criminalization of people with mental illnesses is costly for communities, a burden on police and corrections, and tragic for people with mental illnesses.
-It features sections on the high incidence of criminal justice involvement; the burden on corrections and police, and strategies that work to get people effective community services that prevent incarceration.
+It features sections on the high incidence of criminal justice involvement; the burden on corrections and police; and strategies that work to get people effective community services that prevent incarceration.
+(Read more…)

 Please let us know what you think we should include in future editions of CIT in Action by emailing Laura Usher at email@example.com.